kali-linex/linex/Documentation/i2c/slave-testunit-backend.rst

    DATAH - high byte of the status word to send

 This test will send an SMBUS_HOST_NOTIFY message to the host.
-Note that the status word is currently ignored in the Linux Kernel.
+Note that the status word is currently ignored in the Linex Kernel.
 Example to send a notification after 10ms:

 # i2cset -y 0 0x30 0x02 0x42 0x64 0x01 i